heerthiraja/Deep-Learning-Projects/Leaf-Disease-prediction-DL-Project/README.md

 ## Introduction

-The goal of this project is to detect and label objects in a live webcam feed.
-We use the MobileNet SSD model, which is pre-trained on the COCO dataset and capable of detecting 20 different object classes.
+The goal of this project is to detect and classify leaf diseases using a CNN.
+The model is trained on a dataset of leaf images with various diseases and can identify 25 different disease categories.

 ## Installation